ExpressionEngine/ExpressionEngine-User-Guide/source/index.rst

 - In-app documentation for native add-ons is incomplete
 - Control panel interfaces for some native add-ons are incomplete
 - Deleting categories or other models with recursive relationships does not work
+- Entry and comment count on the homepage is inaccurate
 - This documentation is incomplete
 - ...including this list